naher94/rehanbutt.com/_articles/product-principles-strategies.markdown

     </div>
     <div class="cell medium-6">
       <h2>Keep it Simple</h2>
-      <p>Start simple, allowing you to solve and validate a core problem and value proposition.
+      <p>Start simple, allowing the team to solve and validate a core problem and value proposition.
 Complexity is a distraction and holds us back.</p>
     </div>
   </div>
   <div class="cell grid-x align-middle grid-padding-x">